Azure/autorest.csharp/src/CADL.Extension/readme.md

 In the json model, the value of the property is the enum variable name, the Enum converter will transfer to the enum value.

 ### OutputLibrary Constructor
-DpgOutputLibraryBuilder is responsible for converting c# cadl model to output library for DPG.
+DpgOutputLibraryBuilder will convert c# cadl model to output library for DPG.

 ### codeModelConvertor

-CodeModelConverter is responsible for converting modelfoure to the cadl code model (m4 codemodel c# object -> cadl codemodel c# object).
+CodeModelConverter will convert modelfoure to the cadl code model (m4 codemodel c# object -> cadl codemodel c# object).

 ## Generate SDK from CADL